 - Thinks the world revolves around him, because he has a perspective of life too egocentric.
 This person focuses on his own needs and desires, so often is very insensitive to others and will always try to be the focus of attention.

-– Thinks he has the truth, so he often develops an attitude of intellectual superiority that becomes very uncomfortable.
+- He thinks he has the truth, so he often develops an attitude of intellectual superiority that becomes very uncomfortable.
 Narcissists believe they know everything and that everyone else is wrong.

 - Assumes an intransigent attitude; he’s almost never willing to give in to the demands and needs of others, especially if it implies that he has to do some personal concession.

 - He does not know the word “humility”, so often he has so high goals that are irrational.

 - It boasts of himself, of his skills, profession or lifestyle.
 Narcissists try to show others that they’re the best in everything.

 - He does not accept criticisms and can react very aggressively when feels attacked.

 - He doesn’t hesitate to blame the others.
 When things doon’t go well, the narcissistic person doesn’t usually take responsibility but blames the others.
 Generally his target are the closest, friendly and available people.
 In this way he protects his ego from the feeling of failure.

 Fortunately, “born” narcissists are often easy to spot, but there are also what we might call “masked narcissista”, which at first seem humble, innocent and charitable.
 Under the “sensitive” mask conceals contempt and a sense of superiority that are much more difficult to detect, so facing these narcissists is often more complicated because suddenly you become the victim of the situation.

 However, both types of narcissistic personality share the same profile of a psychological stalker and his goal is to despise, humiliate, and reduce his victims, who end up submitting to his psychological violence that emotionally invalidates them.

 How to deal with a narcissist without losing emotional balance?